asdcid/Cp-hap/README.md

 # Usage
-1. Copy run.sh, getDifferentDirectionCombine.py and parse.py to your working directory.
+1. Copy **run.sh**, **getDifferentDirectionCombine.py** and **parse.py** to your working directory.
 These three scripts should be under the same directory, otherwise they don't work.

-2. Set the path of minimap2 in run.sh, change the /path/of/minimap2/ to your minimap install path.
+2. Set the path of minimap2 in run.sh, change the '/path/of/minimap2/' to your minimap install path.
 If your minimap2 installed systemic, just delete the line "export PATH='/path/of/minimap2/':$PATH'.
 ```
 #set path of minimap2
 export PATH='/path/of/minimap2/':$PATH